DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Implement local authentication using JWT
 - [ ] Implement "Logout" button to remove refreshTokens from user's profile and sessionStorage
-- [ ] Create "settings" page for user to update their email and sms numbers
+- [ ] Create "settings" page for user to change their passwords
 - [ ] Utilize a UI framework (Material UI) for the front end pages

 ### Finished Tasks